 Where did badminton come from?
-The sport’s history is somewhat convoluted and begins with a game of a different name.
+The history of badminton is somewhat convoluted and begins with a game of a different name.
 It’s believed that Ancient Greek drawings dating back over 2000 years represent a game closely resembling modern-day badminton.
-How did the game survive all these years?
+How did badminton games survive all these years?
 What has changed about it?
 Let’s take a look at the shuttlecock’s journey through time from Ancient Greece to the modern-day Olympic Games.

 History of Badminton as it Traveled the Globe

 Ancient Greek drawings have been discovered that depict a game previously known as Battledore and Shuttlecock.
 It was initially a game for children, and there was no net.
 A shuttlecock was volleyed back and forth with wood-framed rackets that had parchment, nylon or guts stretched over them.
 The rackets were known as battledores.
-The shuttlecock was a lightweight material, like cork, and had several feathers in a cone shape around the top.
+The history of badminton shows us that shuttlecocks were a lightweight material, like cork, and had several feathers in a cone shape around the top.
 These were often goose or duck feathers.

 Smashing through Asia, All the Way to England